LuciusV/ORCA-pyPDOS/README.md

 III.
 FEATURES
 1. Plotting PDOS for each sort of atom
 2. Plotting PDOS for every single atom
+3. Plotting PDOS for list of chosen atoms
-3. Plotting total DOS
+4. Plotting total DOS

 IV.
 FEATURES NOT IMPLEMENTED YET (IN TODO LIST).
-1. Plotting PDOS for list of chosen atoms
-2. Interactive and not-interactive mode
+1. Interactive and not-interactive mode

 V. KNOWN BUGS